I so love this place, I said. I really think I could live here.

 Where to Stay

 We are keen AirBnb travelers and we found there is a very wide choice of places to stay all over town, and for all pockets.
-We were very lucky and found this one bedroom apartment, very well decorated and super clean, in the quiet and lush area of Ostbro.
+We were very lucky and found a one bedroom apartment in the quiet and lush area of Ostbro.
 It is part of a complex of houses called Brumbleby surrounded by gardens and it has the feeling of a small commune.
-Highly recommended.